Finland is a canoeing paradise. Its hundreds of thousands of lakes and

 connecting waterways offer ideal opportunities for water activities.

 Canoeing is an excellent way to get in touch with nature.

-Hossa National Park, located near the Russian border in the municipality of
+Hossa National Park, located near the border of Russia in the municipality of

 Suomussalmi, is one of the best canoeing areas in Finland.
 Its suitable for